Human Relations Code of Conduct

 Racial and Ethnic Harassment

-The Office of Diversity, Inclusion, Community Engagement, and Equity, headed by Darin Latimore, M.D. (firstname.lastname@example.org), chief diversity officer and deputy dean for diversity and inclusion, will work in conjunction with Valarie Stanley, director of the Office for Equal Opportunity Programs, to combat racial and ethnic insensitivity and harassment throughout the School of Medicine.
+The Office of Diversity, Inclusion, Community Engagement, and Equity, headed by Darin Latimore, M.D. (firstname.lastname@example.org), chief diversity officer and deputy dean for diversity and inclusion, will work in conjunction with Valarie Stanley, senior director of the Office of Institutional Equity and Access, to combat racial and ethnic insensitivity and harassment throughout the School of Medicine.
 Vigorous steps are taken to investigate any allegation, to counsel the offender, and to recommend disciplinary action, if necessary.
-In addition, any student, employee, or applicant for programs or employment at Yale who is concerned about affirmative action, equal opportunity, sexual harassment, racial harassment, or fairness in admissions or employment at Yale, either in a general sense or with respect to that individual’s own situation, is encouraged to contact the Office for Equal Opportunity Programs (https://equalopportunity.yale.edu).
+In addition, any student, employee, or applicant for programs or employment at Yale who is concerned about affirmative action, equal opportunity, sexual harassment, racial harassment, or fairness in admissions or employment at Yale, either in a general sense or with respect to that individual’s own situation, is encouraged to contact the Office of Institutional Equity and Access (https://oiea.yale.edu).
 Students who believe that they have been harassed on the basis of race, religion, or ethnic origin by any member of the Yale community can file a complaint with one of the University’s human relations counselors, who will investigate the complaint.
-If a resolution has not been achieved and the student wishes to pursue the complaint further, the student may request the President’s Committee on Racial and Ethnic Harassment to consider the matter.
-For more information, see https://equalopportunity.yale.edu/presidents-procedure-addressing-students-complaints-racial-or-ethnic-harassment.
+See https://oiea.yale.edu/complaint-procedures.

 Peer Advocate Program